 Before joining, Kanioura spoke with PepsiCo chairman and chief executive Ramon Laguarta and met a “great visionary”.
 Rather than just being focused on current performance, he highlighted how the key to long-term success would be continued transformation by creating much better experiences for the firm’s consumers and its employees.

 She says what really appealed was the role that she would be expected to play in this change programme.
-And now, as PepsiCo’s first-ever chief strategy and transformation officer, Kanioura oversees the company’s end-to-end digitisation strategy.
-She oversees a team of more than 700 data engineers, software engineers and data scientists.
+And now, as PepsiCo’s first-ever chief strategy and transformation officer, Kanioura oversees the company’s end-to-end digitisation strategy and a team of more than 700 data engineers, software engineers and data scientists.

 In her broad C-suite role, Kanioura is responsible for a host of key business areas, including corporate strategy, mergers and acquisitions, transformation, change management, value realisation, digital products and services, product management, software engineering, process engineering, data analytics and artificial intelligence (AI).